The basic principle of PCR

 Pyrosequencing

-An endpoint PCR serves as the basis for pyrosequencing.
-By using a biotinylated primer, each strand of the resulting PCR product carries biotin at the end (labeling).
-Through the covalent binding to streptavidin, the labeled DNA strand can be separated and cleaned.
-During the sequencing reaction, the four bases are added separately to the reaction solution.
-If incorporation takes place, an enzyme reaction-based flash of light is released, which is detected in real time, as in qPCR.
+Pyrosequencing is based on endpoint PCR.
+Using a biotynilated primer, each strand of the resulting PCR products carries biotin at its end (labeling).
+Through covalent binding to streptavidin, this labeled DNA strand can be separated and purified.
+During the sequencing reaction, the four bases are added to the reaction solution separately.
+If incorporation occurs, an enzyme-reaction-based flash of light is emitted, which, as in qPCR, is detected in real time.

-Advantages of Pyrosequencing
+Advantages of pyrosequencing

 Pyrosequencing is used in the following analyses: